saregamamusic/billi/README.md

 ## 🚀 Heroku Deployment

-Click the button below to easily deploy **Mish Music Bot** on Heroku!
+Click the button below to easily deploy **Mishu Music Bot** on Heroku!

 > If you encounter an error during app creation, try forking the repository first.